wolf-justin0103/laravel-perm/README.md

 $user->hasPermissionTo($somePermission->id);
 ```

-You can check if a user has Any of an array of permissions:
+You can test if a user has Any of an array of permissions:

 ```php
 $user->hasAnyPermission(['edit articles', 'publish articles', 'unpublish articles']);